SoftUni-Internal/interactive-content/EN/06-Database-Programmability/04-Summary.md

     DROP TRIGGER ins_sum;
     ```

-- Stored procedures transfers logic from the application server to the
+- Stored procedures transfer logic from the application server to the database server
-    Example of parameterized procedure
     ```java
     DELIMITER $$
     CREATE PROCEDURE usp_select_employees_by_seniority(min_years_at_work INT)